sgarciav/sergiogarciavergara.com/_portfolio/02-amr.markdown

-As part of our startup, [RIF Robotics](https://www.rifrobotics.com/), we provide open source solutions for roboticists and hobbyists such that they don't need to start from scrtach.
+As part of our startup, [RIF Robotics](https://www.rifrobotics.com/), we provide open source solutions for roboticists and hobbyists such that they don't need to start from scratch.
 Check out our Github page and explore our public repos.
 The [dingo_setup](https://github.com/RIF-Robotics/dingo_setup) repo provides the framework for running the ROS 2 nav-stack inside a Docker container.
 The instructions in the main README should be enough, but feel free